 Time // If you are new to meditation, I advise people to play around randomly throughout their day with just the 10 breath process I mentioned in the previous step and just notice how you feel after you have done it.
 Beyond that, if you want to get stuck in, I would say 10 minutes is a reasonable place to start.
 You’ll want to get used to developing endurance in being in stillness.
 Initially stick with this for a couple of weeks whilst you get used to your practise.
 Then in the future consider longer or if you want to stay away from a timed meditation, you’ll maybe consider playing with the idea of stopping the meditation when you feel that your mind is comfortable with coming back into the room.

 Distractions // People think you have to empty the head: yes and no. Your mind will naturally wonder and that is fine.
 It is more than okay, it is part of your current mental activity and that is always enough for where you are on your journey.
-The key to these distractions, should we find ourselves mentally shopping in Sainsbury’s or mentally responding to work emails, is to once we catch ourselves in the moment is to acknowledge.
+The key to these distractions, should we find ourselves mentally shopping in Sainsbury’s or mentally responding to work emails, is to once we catch ourselves in the moment, is to acknowledge.
 Acknowledging it does not mean “oooh, I’m supposed to be meditating not letting my mind go crazy, I’m shit at this”.
-That is a brutal response however you own language pertains to the type of thing I am talking about.
-Consider being more “Okay, so I am here to meditate, I get that this thought has come up and in due course outside of this meditation I will pay this thought more appropriate attention, however right now I am here to be with the my meditation and this moment.
+That is a brutal response, however you own language pertains to the types of things I am talking about in terms of distracting yourself.
+Consider being more “Okay, so I am here to meditate, I get that this thought has come up and in due course, outside of this meditation, I will pay this thought more appropriate attention, however right now I am here to be with the my meditation and this moment”.
 Again, whatever kind and peaceful words you can use to give the same energy of acceptance, compassion and understanding towards the process, the better.

 Improves Our Brains Performance - Meditation can give us more focus, by pruning away unused neurological behavioural pathways and reinforcing the neurological behavioural pathways we pay attention/utilise the most.
 This practise can also develop a stronger resistance towards distractions and promotes resilience towards the age related decay of our ability to pay attention.